EmmanuelPenkra/Swift-Test-001/README.md

 - **Design Guidelines:**
   Review the design specifications here: [Figma Design Guidelines](https://www.figma.com/design/sTaho4kTFib0OmS5Q1H3pd/Full-Stack-Test)

-- **AI Models & Documentation:**
-  Use any LLM provider of your choice.
-Research API documentation and sample projects to integrate AI features effectively.

 - **Help:**
   You are encouraged to leverage AI models, Stack Overflow, or other resources.
 Your resourcefulness matters, and the end result is most important!